contiv/contiv.github.io/websrc/source/documents/gettingStarted/storage/storage.md

 make start
 ```

-The build and binaries will be on the VM in the following directory `/opt/golang/bin`.
+The build and binaries will be on the VM in the directory `/opt/golang/bin`.

 ## Do it yourself